"Subscribe to our newsletter."

 - Covers everything so you can't continue without interacting

 The difference between annoying and effective is respect.
 Show the popup once.
 Make the offer good.
-Let them close it easily.
+Let them close it easily if they're not interested.
 Done.

 Landing Page vs. Inline vs. Popup